NASA spin-off technologies: Lidar eye-tracking in LASIK

 In the 1980s, NASA developed LADAR (for Laser RADAR, now more commonly called Lidar) technology for autonomous rendezvous and docking of space vehicles to service satellites.
 LASIK surgeons of the time happened to have a problem: patients make involuntary eye movements as frequently as 100 times per second, so the LASIK machine must follow the eye movement to accurately reshape the cornea, the clear front surface of the eye, using a laser.
 Existing video trackers were too slow, causing interruptions when tracking is lost.
 The LADARVision 4000, approved in 1998, automatically tracks eye movements at a rate of 4,000 times per second while reshaping the cornea.
 Lidar is also used in military and NASA-sponsored research for applications in strategic target tracking and weapons firing control.

 Cochlear implants

 NASA engineer Adam Kissiah started working in the mid-1970s on what became the cochlear implant, a surgically implanted device that allows people suffering from certain kinds of hearing loss, and who receive little or no benefit from traditional hearing aids.
-Inspired by his own hearing problems, Kissiah, an electronics instrumentation engineer at NASA, spent 3 years of lunches and evenings in Kennedy Space Center's technical library, studying how engineering principles could effect the inner ear.
+Inspired by his own hearing problems, Kissiah, an electronics instrumentation engineer at NASA, spent 3 years of lunches and evenings in Kennedy Space Center's technical library, studying how engineering principles could affect the inner ear.
 In 1977, NASA assisted Kissiah in obtaining a patent for the cochlear implant.